mobizt/ESP-Mail-Client/README.md

 This library allows sending and reading Email with various attachments supported and provides more reliable and flexibilities of usages.

-The library was tested and work well with ESP32s, ESP8266s, SAMD21s based modules.
+The library was tested and works well with ESP32s, ESP8266s, SAMD21s based modules.

 This library was developed to replace the deprecated ESP32 Mail Client library with more options and features, better reliability and also conforms to the RFC standards.